-Men are generally more likely than women to be able to compartmentalize sex and intimate connections, while women typically cannot.
-For most men, sex is sex, and relationships are relationships, and the two things do not necessarily overlap.
-Thus, a man who casually cheats can do so without feeling a significant degree of emotional connection, while a woman who cheats tends to see things differently.
-In the typical female mind, sex and emotional connection are intermingled in ways that make this type of compartmentalization difficult.
+Men are generally more likely than women to be able to compartmentalize sex and intimate connections.
+For many men, sex is sex, and relationships are relationships, and the two do not necessarily overlap.
+Thus, a man who casually cheats may do so without feeling a significant degree of emotional connection to a mistress, while a woman who cheats could see things differently, with sex and emotional connection intermingled in ways that make compartmentalization more difficult.

-Generally, it’s far more difficult to get a woman interested in sex because, for women, it’s not a matter of OR, it’s a matter of AND.
-Women want a deep voice AND big biceps AND a sense of humor AND a guy who listens AND a desire to have kids and fix up a house together AND a whole bunch of other stuff.
+Men typically do not need to be in love to enjoy sex.
+In fact, they don’t even need to be in like; they just have to be turned on.
+Generally, it’s more difficult to get a woman interested in sex because they want a deep voice AND big biceps AND a sense of humor AND a guy who listens AND a desire to have kids and fix up a house together AND a whole bunch of other stuff.

 This difference is most likely the product of thousands of years of evolution.
 Researchers Ogi Ogas and Sai Gaddam describe this as well as anyone, writing in their book A Billion Wicked Thoughts:

-When contemplating sex with a man, a woman has to consider the long term.
+"When contemplating sex with a man, a woman has to consider the long term.
 This consideration may not even by conscious, but rather is part of the unconscious software that has evolved to protect women over hundreds of thousands of years.
 Sex could commit a woman to a substantial, life-altering investment: pregnancy, nursing, and more than a decade of child-raising.
 These commitments require enormous time, resources, and energy.
-Sex with the wrong guy could lead to many unpleasant outcomes.
+Sex with the wrong guy could lead to many unpleasant outcomes."

 For more about the ingrained emotional and psychological differences between men and women, I recommend John Gray’s book, Men Are from Mars, Women Are from Venus.
 For specific information about overcoming infidelity and healing damaged relationships, I recommend my own book, Out of the Doghouse: A Step-by-Step Relationship-Saving Guide for Men Caught Cheating.